Record 22 million have sought US jobless aid since virus

 Retailers and other service companies keep cutting jobs.
 The electronics chain Best Buy said this week that it will furlough 51,000 of its hourly employees, including nearly all its part-time workers.
 Royal Caribbean Cruises will cut one-quarter of its 5,000 corporate employees.

-But now, job losses are spreading well beyond occupations involving restaurants, retail, travel and entertainment, which were hit first and hardest.
-The software company Toast, which works with the restaurant industry, last week cut half its workforce — or 1,300 people — citing a dizzying drop in restaurant sales.
+But now, job losses are not only deepening but also broadening, a trend that is sure to continue the longer the economic downturn lasts.
+The software company Toast, which works with the restaurant industry, last week cut half its workforce — 1,300 people — citing a dizzying drop in restaurant sales.
 Yelp, the customer review site, cut 1,000 jobs.
 Groupon, the online discount company, shed 2,800.

 “I am very anxious, I need the money,” she said.
 “It’s very frustrating.”